-How to Get a Tax Loan to Pay the IRS
+How To Get a Tax Loan To Pay the IRS

-Take a look at your credit score and what kind of personal loan interest rate you could qualify for from your bank or credit union.
+Take a look at your credit score and what kind of interest rate you could qualify for from your bank or credit union.
 You might need to shop around to get the lowest rate possible.
 If your credit score is low, you might not be able to qualify for a personal loan rate that is better than the IRS rate.

-When to Choose a Home Equity Line of Credit
+When To Choose a Home Equity Line of Credit

 If you can get a lower interest rate than what the IRS will charge, it might make sense to use a home equity line of credit, said Repak.
-“In addition, the interest charged on your home equity loan might be tax-deductible if you itemize on your taxes, which would effectively reduce the rate of interest you are paying; the IRS interest is no longer deductible,” he said.

-Using a Credit Card to Pay Off IRS Tax Debt
+Using a Credit Card To Pay Off IRS Tax Debt

 Paying off your IRS bill with a credit card will probably only make sense as a last resort because your credit card’s interest rate is likely much higher than the IRS rate, said Repak.
-You might, however, be able to take advantage of a promotional offer, such as 0 percent interest for a period of time with a new credit card, if you can qualify for it.
+You might, however, be able to take advantage of a promotional offer, such as 0% interest for a period of time with a new credit card, if you can qualify for it.